FIRE-Phoebe/PyBer_Analysis/README.md

 <img src="analysis/Ride_share_summaryDataFrame.png" width="850" height="180">

 #### Multiple-line Chart for City Types
 In addition, we use multiple-line chart to show the date from Jan to April 2019, which is related o the total cost of the fares in Rural, Suburban and Urban cities.
+As the following table shows, it presents each week has a peak.
+Urban cities has the highest cost for Total ride-share, Rural cities has the lowest cost for Total ride-share.

 <img src="analysis/Fig8.png">